 - Free admission: Children under 6 years old; Special severe disabilities; Donors.

-The museum, whose construction started in 1987 and was completed and inaugurated in 1997, is one of the largest and interesting museums in Hanoi and Vietnam, Visitors will have a chance to experience both an interesting indoor tour and adventurous outdoor tour.
+Vietnam Museum of Ethnology, whose construction started in 1987 and was completed and inaugurated in 1997, is one of the largest and interesting museums in Hanoi and Vietnam, Visitors will have a chance to experience both an interesting indoor tour and adventurous outdoor tour.

 VI - Other tourist attractions in Hanoi